subygan/subygan.github.io/blog/tech/building_extension/issues.md

 ### Changes failing to load in the page we are testing or no changes

 Reload the page.
 The content script that is applied to a page does not change after we reload the extension.
-It has to
+It has to be reloaded to apply the newly spawned content scripts.